Holden Ute

-The Holden Ute was a coupe utility built by Holden, the Australian subsidiary of General Motors, since 2000.
+The Holden Ute (also known as The Holden Commodore Ute) is a coupe utility built by Holden, the Australian subsidiary of General Motors, from 2000 to 2017.
 Before then, Holden had marketed their Commodore-based utility models under the Holden Utility (VG) and Holden Commodore utility (VP, VR, VS) names, although the term “Holden Ute” was also used in their official marketing literature.
-The Holden Ute name is often used for earlier Holden Utility models (which were produced from 1951 to 1984) as the word "ute" is a colloquial term used commonly in Australia for a utility vehicle or pickup truck.
-Holden's performance division, an independent company called HSV assembles a high-performance version called the Maloo.
-Between 2003 and 2007, Holden built a stretched, crew cab version of the Ute with four doors and seating for five, called the Holden Crewman and between 2003 and 2005 a cab-chassis version known as the Holden One Tonner.
+The Holden Ute name is often used for earlier Holden Utility models (which were produced from 1951 to 1985) as the word "ute" is a colloquial term used commonly in Australia for a utility vehicle.
+Holden's performance division, an independent company called HSV assembled a high-performance version called the Maloo.
+Between 2003 and 2007, Holden built a stretched, crew cab version of the Ute with four doors and seating for five, called the Holden Crewman and between 2003 and 2005 a Cab chassis version known as the Holden One Tonner.

-The Ute launched with a locally built 3.8-litre Ecotec V6 engine of Buick design.
+The VX Commodore-based Ute launched with a locally built 3.8-litre Ecotec V6 engine of Buick design.
 A 5.7-litre Generation III V8 engine option was also available, but this was replaced by the 6.0-litre Generation 4 in 2006, and updated to the L98 specification later on that year.
-In 2004, Holden replaced the venerable V6 with a 3.6-litre Alloytec unit.
+In 2004, Holden replaced the V6 with a 3.6-litre Alloytec unit.